pic

 The Ministry is responsible for long-term, high-risk research and development of energy technology; the marketing of national power; energy conservation; the nuclear weapons programs; energy regulatory programs; and a central energy data collection and analysis program, including solar, hydro and wind.

-President, Minister Pu’uhonua D.K.B.
+§101.7 Environment | President, Pu’uhonua D.K.B.
 Kanahele

 Ahupua’a are among the largest moving structures on earth.
 Their surfaces merge from the genealogy of the planet itself making them infinite and universal.
 When utilized as a technology, the massive watery, and viscous architecture of Ahupua’a directs as island economy to operate with planetary magnitude.
 Urbanization today divides each island into static districts that break the technologic capacity of Ahupua’a to generate wealth and feed life.